 And like family, many members will bear a resemblance, but noticeably distinct.
 So, a Juparana Classico sitting in a warehouse in Miami will often look different (possibly a lot) than one in Dallas.

-Actually you'll see considerable variance among slabs of the same name in the same warehouse.
-You can never really buy granite countertops by name
+Actually, you'll see considerable variance among slabs of the same name in the same warehouse.
+Buying granite countertops

-or sample for these reasons.
+by name or sample is a mistake for these reasons.
 You need to view and pick actual slabs regardless of name.
-The trouble surrounding the name "Absolute Black"

-is that some in the industry try to capitalize on the well-known name.
+Some in the industry try to capitalize on the well-known name "Absolute Black".

 is a growing issue with all black granite countertops.